RefatRingky/warehouse-management-website/README.md

 # Rinrav's Dress Collection
-# AUTO SHOWROOM ....

 [GO TO LIVE WEBSITE]().

-## Some features
+## Some of my project features
-* You can see inventory in inventory page.
+* You can see item in item page.
-* You can manage your inventory.
+* You can manage your itemy.
-* You can edit your inventory.
+* You can edit your item.
-* You can delete your inventory.
+* You can delete your item.
 * You can create your account.
 * You can add your own products.
 * You can see your added products.

-### Description
+### Project Description
 * This is a cars diller website.
 You can buy or sell Dress. you can login with facebook, Google or email password.
 Can you can see all inventory.
 You can manage your inventory , like edit delete etc.

-#### What technology or assets I have used for building this website.
+#### What technology I have used for building this website.
 * React.js
 * JSX
-* Fontawesome
 * heroicon
 * node js
-* Tailwind
+* Bootstrap
 * mongodb
 * toast
 * Express